circus-tent/circus/docs/source/installation.rst

 .. _note::

-    You can optionnaly use circus with gevent.
+    You can optionally use circus with gevent.
 It will requires for now a forked version of `gevent_zeromq <https://github.com/tarekziade/gevent-zeromq>`_ .
     Hopefully the changes inside will be merged soon in zeromq (poller and ioloop monkey-patching).